 The District utilizes a decentralized receiving system - all goods are delivered to the campus or department.
+In special circumstances this may be adjusted to central receiving by District Administration (at 400 Woodlawn Dr., Ste.
+D) due to current needs.
 Goods should be delivered only to a district address, not to an employee's home.
-A copy of every purchase order for goods (supplies/equipment) will be forwarded to the campus bookkeeper.

 Upon receipt of the goods, the following procedures should be followed: